Last Updated: June 3, 2026

 Make sure Task 2 and Task 3 are 10 days in duration.

-Make Task 3 just Fixed Duration and Effort-Driven is No.
+Make Task 3 just Fixed Duration and Effort Driven is No. Again, these selections are what we have called Fixed Duration.

 Assign the Project Manager and Seminar Leader to both tasks.